GermanGebel/TwoStearmReid/README.md

 cv2 (read images) -> YOLOv5 (detects people, saves crops, saves bboxes) -> torchreid (ReID task) -> tkinter (show result)

 ### Ideas
-Use sort or deep sort for reid in one frame
+* Use sort or deep sort for reid in one frame
+* Use docker

 ### Instalation